wyattmccurdy12/VT-Masters-Thesis-Notebooks/README.md

-# Project2019
+This is where my first Master's thesis lives!

-This is a repository for the Master's project.
-It will be part of supplementary data for the paper.
+It is a combination of Google Earth Engine JavaScript and Python in Jupyter Notebook format.

-We will store GEE code and Python code here.
+I used this code to process and visualize data for my master's thesis, analyzing forests through the lens of remote sensing.